 Installation & Initial Configuration

-To get started with this VPN, you first need to sign up for a new account.
-Mullvad takes a different approach to this process as it tries to eliminate any personal data.
-Instead of signing up with an email and password, you’ll be assigned a numbered account.
-And since you can pay via Bitcoin (and other anonymous payment methods), you can be 100% anonymous right from the start.
+To get started, you first need to sign up for a new account.
+This VPN takes a different approach to this process as it tries to avoid collecting any personal data.
+Instead of signing up with an email and password, you’ll be assigned a random set of numbers.
+Since you can pay via Bitcoin (and other anonymous payment methods), you can be 100% anonymous right from the start.

 |DNS Leak Protection||YES|